lobocv/blog/content/posts/dev_environment/index.md

 ```

 ### Personalizing the Shell
-At the end of the `.devshell_bashrc` script above, we source a `.customrc` file if it exists.
-You can use this file
+At the end of the `.devshell_bashrc` script above, we source a `.customrc` file (if it exists).
+Each member of your team
-to personalize your devshell.
+can use this file to personalize their devshell.
 Be sure to add `.customrc` to your project's
 `.gitignore` so that someone does not accidentally share their own personal scripts.

 Here is an example of some additional personalization I do to my `devshell`: